 Lodgment and service

-38. A party must lodge and serve a paginated and indexed bundle of documents that should be considered by the President and/or the Review Panel and submissions concerning the appropriate medical assessment.
+38. A party must lodge a paginated and indexed bundle of documents that should be considered by the President and/or the Review Panel and submissions concerning the appropriate medical assessment.

 39. The submissions must:

 (a) include details of the decision of the single medical assessor that is the subject of the application for review;